 Do you want to know how to repair dry, split ends and stimulate the hair follicles to encourage hair growth?

-Try one or all of these 10 environmentally friendly, cost effective hair care solutions, which you can create in your own kitchen.
+Try one or all of these 10 environmentally friendly and cost-effective hair care solutions that you can create in your own kitchen.

 10. Aloe Vera Juice Hair Conditioner

-The juice of aloe plants is used topically to treat burns, speed healing, and to moisturize just to list a few of its many uses.
-Its medicinal efficacy is borne out by centuries of anecdotal reports.
+The juice of aloe plants is used topically to treat burns, to speed up healing, and to moisturize—just to list a few of its many uses.
+Its medicinal efficacy is based on centuries of anecdotal reports.